ForestryAnalytics/DataViz/ggseas/00-ggseas.md

 The improvements since I last blogged about ggseas include:

-* added the convenience function tsdf() to convert a time series or multiple time series object easily into a data frame
+* added the convenience function ``tsdf()`` to convert a time series or multiple time series object easily into a data frame
 * added stats for rolling functions (most likely to be rolling sums or averages of some sort)
 * stats no longer need to be told the frequency and start date if the variable mapped to the x axis is numeric, but can deduce it from the data (thanks Christophe Sax for the idea and starting the code)
 * series can be converted to an index (eg starting point = 100)
-* added ggplot seasonal decomposition into trend, seasonal and irregular components, including for multiple series at once (thanks Paul Hendricks for the enhancement request)
+* added ggplot seasonal decomposition into trend, seasonal and irregular components, including for multiple series at once

 I think it’s pretty stable now unless anyone identifies some bugs - I don’t have any planned work on this for the immediate future.